-Immunisation rates in some of Brisbane North PHN’s catchment were showing the anti-vaccination movement was having a significant impact.
+In 2015, market research and immunisation rates across Brisbane North PHN's catchment were showing the anti-vax movement was taking hold.

 While parents from lower socio-economic backgrounds were responding to the Australian Government’s ‘no jab, no pay’ rules, those not using daycare—including many from among the wealthier suburbs—were holding their ground.

-We determined from research these parents would respond to their GP’s opinion and developed a behaviour change campaign to encourage conversations between parents and medical professionals around immunisation and overcome objections to it.
+We determined from research that parents would respond to their GP’s opinion, and developed a behaviour change campaign to encourage conversations between parents and medical professionals around immunisation and overcome objections to it.